Anne Sauka: Saltups Fellowship Report

 The Impact of an Award: Report from Anne Sauka

-After the completion of his fellowship, Anne Sauka submitted a reflection to AABS.
+After the completion of her fellowship, Anne Sauka submitted a reflection to AABS.

 We thank her for her permission to publish her thoughts, which have been lightly edited.